hamdymubarak1980/Drum-Kit/README.md

 # Drum-Kit
-A simple website that plays music by pressing buttons or keyboards
+A simple website that plays music by pressing buttons or keyboards.
+I built it using HTML, CSS, and JavaScript.